facundo-centeno/prop-filter-cli/README.md

 ## Setting the CLI

-First, navigate to `app/` directory before executing the program:
+First, open your favorite terminal and navigate to the program folder inside `app/` directory before executing the program:

 ```sh
 cd app/